DracotMolver/react-examples/PortalVideo/README.md

 # Portal Video
 This is just a demo that I had to do to apply for a job.
 *(If you wanna know the story...
-I didn't get the job because I had no idea how to make a test using Karma.
+I didn't get the job because I had no idea how to make a tests using Karma.
 Well, we are all learning)*.

 The app use `NodeJS`, `ExpressJS` and `MongoDB`.
 It was made using NodeJS `8.10.0` and MongoDB `3.6.2`